FoalTS/foal/docs/packages/core.md

 ### The `HttpReponse`s

 You may return an `HttpResponse` in a pre-hook or in an handler.
-This will stop the execution of the pre-hooks and the handler and the returned value will be assigned to `ctx.result`.
+This will stop the execution of the pre-hooks and the handler and the returned value will be assigned to `ctx.response`.
 It may be read or modified in a post-hook.
-This result is then used to generate the request response.
+This response is then used as the request response.

 `abstract class HttpResponseSuccess` (2xx):
 - `class HttpResponseOK` (200)